leeper/legexpcourse/index.md

  - **Suggested**: Eckel, Holt (1989) - "Strategic Voting in Agenda-Controlled Committee Experiments"
  - **Suggested**: Bianco, Lynch, Miller, Sened (2008) - "The Constrained Instability of Majority Rule: Experiments on the Robustness of the Uncovered Set"
  - **Suggested**: Goeree, Yariv (2011) - "An Experimental Study of Collective Deliberation"

+## Afternoon Session

+In the afternoon session, students will present working papers and the day will conclude with a summative discussion of issues raised and paths forward.

 ---